Why Won't My Address Verify / Validate?

-For an address to be valid, it must match a corresponding address in the official USPS address database.
+For an address to be valid, it must match a corresponding address in the official USPS address database which can be accessed through the USPS APIs.
 If an address contains any incorrect data, it will not match a corresponding address in that database, and is therefore "invalid".
 Sometimes, an address will not validate because the address is marked as "vacant" by the USPS.
 Additionally, a new address, an unregistered address, or one located within a postal code primarily serviced by PO boxes, would all fail to validate.
 The best way to be sure an address is valid is to verify the address before you mail or ship something.

 Some addresses won't verify because, for one cause or another, they're invalid.

 It's a painful truth, and it happens to the best of us.
 You think you're being smart.
 You think you're taking all the right steps, and validating your addresses before you try to ship something.
 And then, the unthinkable happens: Your address is invalid.

 But there are logical explanations for events like these, and we can all find peace by seeking to understand the "why" of our situation.
 In other words, if you want to know what to do or how to fix it, you have to know what broke first.
 And before you can do that, you need to know what it's supposed to look like when it does work.